BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

    6).
 Normalization.
-Images with more pixels in the class-of-interest will naturally tend to have lower EDT values across the image (and vice-versa), which will in turn affect the EDT values of the cells.
+Images with more pixels in the class-of-interest will naturally tend to have lower EDT values across the image (and vice-versa) -- although this is also affected by the distribution of the class within thimage.
+Having a generally lower EDT value in an image will in turn affect the EDT values of the cells.
+Typically, though, you are not interested in only if there is more the pixel class in an image, but whether particular cell types are more or less associated with the pixel class than you would expect by chance.
    Checking the normalization option means that the EDT value for every cell will be divided by the average EDT value across the entire image that cell came from, which is intended to help control this effect.
+   Note that normalization only works if the aggregrate statistic is median or mean, not minimum.

 ..
 Attention::
-   Wwhen calculating the EDT values\ **, PalmettoBUG will calculate EDT values for each cell using every class in the selected classifier**, assigning them all the same marker_class.
+   When calculating the EDT values\ **, PalmettoBUG will calculate EDT values using every class in the selected classifier**, assigning them all the same marker_class.
 Typically, it is best to make dedicated supervised classifier for each object of interest, so this should not be an issue, although for some applications